 One reason for SHARP’s success is that our lesson plans are fully integrated into the state-mandated curriculum and used throughout the school year.
 We do this through a core program we refer to as the 8 Building Blocks of SHARP.
-We design our program with the elementary teacher foremost in our mind, to make it easy to incorporate our proven teaching tools in their classroom.
+We design our program with the elementary teacher foremost in our mind, to make it easy to in our proven teaching tools in their classroom.

 Each year, our program ends with the highly anticipated Writing Challenge!
 The seventh step in our program’s 8 Building Blocks, it is an opportunity for our students to pull together all they have learned – vocabulary, basic themes and ideas – and use the visual arts to produce an original composition that they will see published.

 For example, this past year, second grade students were challenged to write a story, poem, or even a comic strip to illustrate what they leaned about weather, water and the environment.
 Fifth grade students explored the Revolutionary War and finished their year writing about the colonists’ experiences.

 When funding is available, the final assignment ins carefully selected books, provided to each child (approximately 8,000) for use in school and then take home to build their own personal library and share with their families.